 “This is a significant milestone achievement for Solvias in our continued expansion into the US testing market for novel therapies and biologics services,” said Steve Smith, Chief Operating Officer.
 “In roughly one year, the Solvias team went from shell space to an operational laboratory to support our client testing needs for complex therapies.
 In addition, our second phase of the facility expansion will be completed within the month, which will further extend our capabilities to deliver complex analytical packages for a range of modalities.”

-Amale von Planta, Chief Strategy Officer at Solvias, added that “This site is more than just additional space—it is a strategic asset designed to meet the evolving challenges of modern drug development.
+Amale von Planta, Chief Strategy Officer at Solvias, added, “This site is more than just additional space—it is a strategic asset designed to meet the evolving challenges of modern drug development.
 With expanded modality support and integrated service packages, we are enabling smarter, more agile outsourcing decisions for our clients across the industry.”

 About Solvias